-It is through the surface settings that the user can start to tweak how the actual world itself is represented in the final image.
-The surface settings encompasses everything to do with rendering world geometry, such as blocks, entities, the player, particles, etc. The shader exposes settings for both terrain and water Parallax, Shadows, Ambient Light, Specular, Global Illumination, and general Materials.
+The user can start to tweak how the actual world itself is represented in the final image through the surface settings.
+The surface settings encompass everything to do with rendering world geometry, such as blocks, entities, the player, particles, etc. Continuum exposes settings for both terrain and water Parallax, Shadows, Ambient Light, Specular Reflections, Global Illumination, and general Materials.

 Parallax is an effect that can be used to simulate 3D depth within an otherwise ordinary, 2D texture.
-Parallax achieves this simply by ray marching within a height map to find points on the height map that occlude, or block other points.
-We march towards the eye for the general parallax effect, and towards the sun/moon for parallax shadows.
-On the terrain, for both general parallax and parallax shadows, the height map is supplied by a resource pack, where on water, the height map is generated procedurally, using the same code as the waves.
+Parallax achieves this by using a height map to determine the depth of the surface being rendered.
+On the terrain, for both general parallax and parallax shadows, the height map is supplied by a resource pack, where on water, the height map is generated procedurally by the code for the waves.

-Parallax depth influences the unit scale within the height map, which causes parallax to either be shallower or deeper, depending on the depth.
+Parallax depth determines the scale of the height map, which changes how shallow or deep the parallax effect is.
+A large parallax depth makes the bumps on the surface appear very deep, while lowering the parallax depth makes the surface appear more shallow.
 Not only is this useful for personalizing Continuum, but it is also useful for tailoring Continuum to different resource packs.
-While Continuum is designed to work with Pulchra, it uses a different standard for height units, which means parallax has to be tailored specifically for Pulchra.
-By increasing the parallax depth, however, other resource packs can be used with Continuum's parallax.
+Continuum is designed to work with Stratum, but Stratum uses a different standard for height units than other resource packs so you have to increase the parallax depth to use Continuum with other resource packs.

 Parallax Quality (Water)

-Parallax quality is used to determine the amount of steps taken by the ray march, which can improve quality and accuracy.
-Parallax quality is only available for water parallax, as terrain parallax dynamically determines the amount of steps required for the ray march, leading to pixel perfect parallax, with no over or under sampling.
+Parallax quality is used to determine the amount of steps taken by the ray march, which improves quality and accuracy.
+Parallax quality only affects water parallax - terrain parallax can determine the necessary quality automatically.
+It's much more visible when the water is in motion than in still screenshots.

 Parallax Shadows (Terrain)